 Moving towards a phase-out of dental amalgam in Europe supports dental practitioners with information on the new EU Mercury regulation and highlights the environmental risks of dental amalgam.

-Summarising the key actions required by the new regulation, we also provide recommendations for dental practitioners as they become responsible partners in the phase-down dental amalgam in Europe.
+Summarising the key actions required by the new regulation, we also provide recommendations for dental practitioners as they become responsible partners in the phase-down of dental amalgam in Europe.
 Going forward, dental practitioners and associations should take responsibility for the environmental impacts of their work and advocate for the phase-out of dental amalgam.

 In the lead-up to the 1 July 2019 deadline for national action plans, HCWH Europe has also created an online tool to track Member States’ progress towards implementation of a phase-out for vulnerable groups, as well the other phase-down activities of the EU Mercury Regulation.